doaashafik/form-validate/README.md

 # VE-Form-Validate

-form-validate is a library that allows you to validate inputs and return streams of data that detect the validation.
+ve-form-validate is a javascript library that allows you to validate inputs and return streams of data that detect the validation.

 ### INSTALATION

+**npm**

 `npm i ve-form-validate`

+**CDN**

+`ve-form-validation is available on CDN:` [jsdelivr](https://cdn.jsdelivr.net/npm/ve-form-validation@latest/dist/form-validate.js)

 ### API